sim0njo/docu/docs/SimpleRuleServer.md

 - You can specify multiple AND-patterns combined in an OR-pattern, as soon as one AND-pattern matches, the data-filter matches

 ####Key-filters
-Are used in state-rules to extract key:value pairs from the event data and support wildcard characters:
+Are used in state-rules to extract key:value pairs from text/JSON event data and support wildcard characters:
 - A <b>?</b> means that the character in that position can be any character
 - A <b>#</b> means one or more numeric digits match
 - An <b>*</b> means all following characters are a match